kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### Enable Fluentd Forward Input plugin to receive logs from Fluent Bit

-The Fluentd forward Input plugin has been enabled by default when you deploy Fluentd in the previous step, so you needn't to do anything to enable it now.
+The Fluentd forward Input plugin has been enabled by default when we deploy Fluentd in the previous step, so nothing else is required.

 ```yaml
 apiVersion: fluentd.fluent.io/v1alpha1